Updated: Oct 13

 Garnish with grated Romano or Parmesan cheese.

-2. I like to roast chicken (skin-on, bone-in) with some olive oil, salt and pepper.
+I like to roast chicken (skin-on, bone-in) with some olive oil, salt, and pepper.
 Many times, I skip this step and buy a rotisserie chicken from the market.
-Some store-bought things are better than doing it yourself and this is one of them (save the bones and make stock).
+Some store-bought things are better and easier than doing it yourself.
+(Save the bones and make stock.)

-3. Chicken Stock is never better store-bought, but I found a product that is almost just as good and I use it all the time too: Better Than Bouillon.
+Chicken Stock is never better store-bought, but I found a product that is almost just as good and I use it all the time: Better Than Bouillon.

-4. The meatballs in this wedding soup can be made ahead of time.
+The meatballs in this wedding soup can be made ahead of time.
 Line a baking sheet with parchment paper, place the meatballs on the sheet and freeze.
 Once completely frozen, transfer the meatballs into a freezer bag and freeze.
-Between using a rotisserie chicken, good chicken base, and frozen meatballs, your wedding soup will come together like a shotgun wedding (minus the embarrassment).
+Between using a rotisserie chicken, good chicken base, and frozen meatballs, your wedding soup will come together like a shotgun wedding minus the embarrassment.